ralgar/ralgar.dev/content/about.md

 I am *Ryan Algar* - a highly motivated, self-taught programmer and Linux sysadmin who specializes in Cloud Native technologies and DevOps methodology.
- While I hold formal education in Network Administration and Cybersecurity, my passion for continuous learning has driven me to cultivate much of my expertise independently, with a focus on practical, hands-on experience.
+ While I hold formal education in *Network Administration and Cybersecurity*, my passion for continuous learning has driven me to cultivate much of my expertise independently, with a focus on practical, hands-on experience.

 I am particularly enthusiastic about automation tools and actively engage in